-If you haven’t noticed from our website already…whether it’s a focus on customer satisfaction, client solutions or career development for our employees, the only thing that takes priority over the data is the people!
-All of what we do is to help people have more fulfilling, satisfying easier lives.
+If you haven’t noticed from our website already, it’s a focus on customer satisfaction, client solutions, and career development opportunities for our employees.
+The only thing that takes priority over the data is the people!
+All of what we do is to help people have more fulfilling, satisfying, more comfortable lives.

 The Intermx Story

 The Intermx team has worked with some of the earliest stage pioneers in the field of location analytics.
-These firms were some of the very first in the private sector to have access to what is now common place in the fields of location based marketing and advertising.
-Ingesting the massive volume of data at the appropriate velocity was a feat in itself for these early leaders.
+These firms were among the first in the private sector to access what is now commonplace in the areas of location-based marketing and advertising.
+Ingesting the massive volume of data at the appropriate velocity was a feat for these early leaders.
 It turns out that a lot of work goes into turning big data into small data.
-However, the Intermx team realized there was still a gap between the data products and the customer work flows.
-Closing this gap in an efficient, effective and elegant way is the mission of Intermx.
+However, the Intermx team realized there was still a gap between the data products and the customer workflows.
+Closing this gap in an efficient, effective, and elegant way is the mission of Intermx.

 Meet Some of the Group that Make Intermx Great!

-Our team of software developers, transportation engineers, consumer insights analysts, researchers, anthropologists, map enthusiasts, product managers, and geospatial developers come together to create the most innovative software solutions in location analytics today.
+Our team of software developers, transportation engineers, consumer insights analysts, researchers, anthropologists, map enthusiasts, product managers, and geospatial developers create the most innovative software solutions in location analytics.

 Translating customer requirements to inform development and drive the business strategy.

-With more than 25 years of experience in the tech sector — including stints at both nascent firms and some of the largest international conglomerates in history — Stacy Petrea recognizes that successful product management is all about balancing idealism with realism.
+With over 25 years of experience in the tech sector — including stints at both nascent firms and some of the largest international conglomerates in history — Stacy Petrea recognizes that successful product management is all about balancing idealism with realism.

 Leveraging data and design research to positively impact the user experience.

-Firmly believing that big data companies have a social responsibility to improve lives, Maria Stephens enjoys the aspect of her career that’s about making people’s experiences with the technology they use more enjoyable, and more fulfilling.
-At Intermx, Maria is responsible for the design of the product, researching and planning for new features and analyzing user behavior data to improve the software for both clients and their customers.
+Firmly believing that big data companies have a social responsibility to improve lives, Maria Stephens enjoys the aspect of her career that makes people’s experiences with the technology they use more enjoyable and more fulfilling.
+At Intermx, Maria is responsible for designing the product, researching and planning for new features, and analyzing user behavior data to improve the software for both clients and their customers.

-Maria honed her UX and analytics skills as the senior data analyst and researcher at Moxie, an Atlanta agency owned by Publicis, where she developed innovative solutions for analyzing consumer insights data while working for the organization’s Behavioral Sciences division.
+Maria honed her UX and analytics skills as the senior data analyst and researcher at Moxie, an Atlanta agency owned by Publicis.
+She developed innovative solutions for analyzing consumer insights data while working for the organization’s Behavioral Sciences division.
 She was part of Moxie’s team that received the coveted ECHO International award for excellence in data and analytics in 2016.

-Prior to Moxie, Maria began her software career in product marketing.
-She transitioned to product planning, design and development as a UX designer and researcher, which also afforded her ample opportunities to dabble in data science.
+Before Moxie, Maria began her software career in product marketing.
+She transitioned to product planning, design, and development as a UX designer and researcher, which afforded her ample opportunities to dabble in data science.
 In 2013, she was recognized as a Most Influential Member by the Technology Association of Georgia.
 The following year, she was awarded the Technology Marketer of the Year award for her data-driven approach to product marketing.

 Developing innovative data-driven maps and GIS programs.

-Nathan New brings a multifaceted approach to his role as Intermx GIS Developer, which combines elements of all of his previous experiences as a computer programmer, geolocation data specialist, weather analyst, and public communicator.
-Compiling data from customers and participants in Intermx’s innovative projects and programs, his role is to ensure key information is stored and documented in all the necessary formats so that the right workflow solutions can be identified and put into action.
+Nathan New brings a multifaceted approach to his role as an Intermx GIS Developer, combining all of his previous experiences as a computer programmer, geolocation data specialist, weather analyst, and public communicator.
+Compiling data from customers and participants in Intermx’s innovative projects and programs, his role is to ensure vital information is stored and documented in all the necessary formats to identify and put the right workflow solutions into action.

 Creating database schema, visualizations, and all things maps.

 Intermx GIS Specialist Kendra Thomas approaches big data like a cartographer.
-Working alongside the GIS team, it’s Kendra’s job to prepare data for entry into Intermx’s database schema.
-Her daily job responsibilities also include creating visualization tools such as spreadsheets and maps, as well as communicating various project information and updates with pilot participants.
+Working alongside the GIS team, Kendra’s job is to prepare data for entry into Intermx’s database schema.
+Her daily job responsibilities also include creating visualization tools such as spreadsheets and maps and communicating various project information and updates with pilot participants..

-A magna cum laude graduate of Kennesaw State University’s Anthropology and GIS programs (who was also named Outstanding Student for the College of Humanities and Social Sciences among her class), she views the industry as uncharted territory she can’t wait to explore and map out.
+A magna cum laude graduate of Kennesaw State University’s Anthropology and GIS programs, Kendra was named Outstanding Student for the College of Humanities and Social Sciences.
+She views the industry as an uncharted territory that she can’t wait to explore and map out.

-Hailing from Thornton, Colorado, Kendra has held several internships implementing geocoding, database management and numerous geographic information system applications and platforms.
-She did contract work with Appriss for a partnership with the Georgia Department of Transportation to plot automobile accidents in the metro Atlanta area and helped Bartow County, Georgia planners conduct public transportation feasibility and pedestrian safety studies.
+Hailing from Thornton, Colorado, Kendra has held several internships implementing geocoding, database management, and numerous geographic information system applications and platforms.
+She did contract work with Appriss for a partnership with the Georgia Department of Transportation to plot automobile accidents in the metro Atlanta area.
+Kendra helped planners in Bartow County, Georgia, conduct public transportation feasibility and pedestrian safety studies.
 She also worked alongside the United States National Park Service to create online interactive story maps for the Historic Surplus Property and National Historic Lighthouse Preservation Programs.
-Her other fieldwork includes a study examining renewable energy cost savings for Denver’s schools and a blast analysis for research published in the Journal of Forensic Sciences
+Her other fieldwork includes a study examining renewable energy cost savings for Denver’s schools and a blast analysis for research published in the Journal of Forensic Sciences.

 Transforming data into insights through engineering success.

 “Think, plan, execute,” has been Kris Bravo’s approach as long as he can remember.
-As Intermx’s chief engineer and director of data architecture he strives to guide the company and their customers through the challenges of cloud-driven delivery while helping transform data into insights and actions faster, more frequently, and far more efficiently.
+As Intermx’s chief engineer and director of data architecture, he strives to guide the company and its customers through cloud-driven delivery challenges while helping transform data into insights and actions faster, more frequently, and far more efficiently.

 After graduating from the University of Florida, Kris found inspiring work delivering software-solutions in Information Security, telecommunications, and hospitality for companies such as Verizon, AT&T, and Intercontinental Hotels Group.
 Kris founded his own software company in 2003, training motivated high school graduates as software programmers and setting them on a career path.
 He still uses several tools created during the company’s decade-long run to this very day.

-For 12 years Kris held various leadership and IT architecture positions — all experiences that taught him the importance of fostering a strong corporate culture, getting into a rhythm of delivering solutions and finding ways to accelerate customers.
+For 12 years, Kris held various leadership and IT architecture positions — all experiences that taught him the importance of fostering an influential corporate culture, getting into a rhythm of delivering solutions, and finding ways to accelerate customers.